-Although each sequence is created with the designated number of audio tracks in a Timeline panel, Premiere Pro automatically creates new audio tracks when you drop an audio clip below the last audio track in a Timeline panel.
-This feature is useful if the number of audio clips that you're stacking exceeds the number of available tracks in a sequence, or if the number of channels in an audio clip doesn't match the number of channels in the default audio tracks.
-You can also add tracks by right-clicking a track header and choosing Add Tracks, or by choosing Sequence > Add Tracks.
+Each sequence is created with the designated number of audio tracks in a Timeline panel.
+However, Premiere Pro automatically creates new audio tracks when you drop an audio clip below the last audio track in a Timeline panel.
+This feature is useful if the number of stacked audio clips